JamesMcCarthy79/Home-Assistant-Config/config/dwains_theme/addons/rooms/garden-room/README.md

 Line 187 - Your Plant Conductivity Sensor<br>
 Line 248 - Your Plant Temperature Sensor<br>
 Line 308 - Your Plant Light Sensor<br>
-_If you aren't using device firmware of Last Update you can remove lines 42 & 43_<br>
+_If you aren't using device firmware or Last Update you can remove lines 42 & 43_<br>

 <hr --- </hr>